As virus spreads, Kansas hospital runs out of staff

 “To keep a critical access hospital open, you have to have X-ray and lab functioning,” he said.
 “If one of those go down, you go on diversion and you lose your ER at that point.
 We don’t want that to happen, especially for the community.”

-La Crosse, a town of 1,300 people that dubs itself as the “Barbed Wire Capital of the World” and is home to barbed wire museum, is like many small towns struggling with the virus.
+La Crosse, a town of 1,300 people that dubs itself as the “Barbed Wire Capital of the World” and is home to a barbed wire museum, is like many small towns struggling with the virus.
 Case numbers have soared, there’s an outbreak at the nursing home, and its county has opted out of Democratic Gov. Laura Kelly’s latest mask mandate.

 And there are few larger medical centers to send its sickest patients with the rest of the region also overrun by the virus.